agentic-ai/threaded_async/README.md

   return 10

 with threaded_async.AsyncRunner() as runner:
-  # Deploy the coroutine as a task on the loop
+  # Deploy the coroutine as a task on the background thread's event loop.
   background_task = runner.create_task(foo())
   # Block the current thread waiting for the task to complete.
   print(background_task.wait())